fscherf/prometheus-virtual-metrics/doc/docs/getting-started.md

 # Getting Started

-To get started with prometheus-virtual-metrics, you can either use the [example project](https://github.com/fscherf/prometheus-virtual-metrics/tree/master/example-project) as a starting point or follow this tutorial.
+To get started with prometheus-virtual-metrics, you can use the [example project](https://github.com/fscherf/prometheus-virtual-metrics/tree/master/example-project) as a starting point or follow this tutorial.